Campaign Job Descriptions: Winning campaign Team = Clear Campaign Roles

 Once you’ve decided to run for office, one of the first things you’ll have to do is think about campaign structure.
-Define your campaign roles paid and unpaid and write out campaign job descriptions that will help you build a winning campaign team.
-A candidate’s campaign staff is incredibly important in making a campaign not only successful but also more manageable and fun for the candidate and everyone else involved.
-Depending on what office you’re running for and the size of your campaign, you will benefit from a different mix and number of campaign staff and consultants.
-Obviously, larger campaigns will require a more robust team, but even a small campaign will need a few essential staff members.
+Define your campaign roles— paid and unpaid— and write out campaign job descriptions that will help you build a winning campaign team.
+A candidate’s campaign staff is incredibly important in making a campaign not only successful, but also more manageable and fun for the candidate and everyone else involved.
+Naturally, larger campaigns will require a more robust team, but even a small campaign will need a few essential staff members.

 No matter the size of your campaign or what level of office you’re running for, you will always need a campaign manager.
 Your campaign manager is the lifeblood of the campaign.
 For local campaigns with small budgets, your campaign manager may be a volunteer.
-For larger and more competitive campaigns, however, an experienced campaign manager is crucial for success, and often hard to find—making writing the right campaign job descriptions all the more important.
+However, for larger and more competitive campaigns, an experienced campaign manager is crucial for success.
+This is often hard to find, which is why it’s critical to be clear when writing job descriptions.

-Especially for a campaign manager, you’ll want to keep the campaign job description vague, as often managers need to evolve and participate in a number of unexpected tasks, and you don’t want to set the wrong expectations.
+Especially for a campaign manager, you’ll want to keep the campaign job description vague, as managers often need to evolve and assimilate to specific campaigns.
+You never want to set the wrong expectations.
 Once you get into the hiring process, the interviews will be the most important part.
 There are three main questions you will want to ask yourself when interviewing and evaluating a potential campaign manager:

 - Will I get along with this person?
 This is arguably the most important question to ask yourself.
-Over the course of a campaign, you will spend hundreds of hours, early mornings and late nights, working with your campaign manager.
+Over the course of a campaign, you will spend hundreds of hours, early and late, working with your campaign manager.
 If you don’t enjoy their company, it will make for a very unpleasant campaign.

 - What are their qualifications?
-The qualifications you will want in your campaign manager depend, of course, on the level of office you are running for.
+The qualifications you will want in your campaign manager depend on the level of office you are running for.
 You’ll want to make sure that your campaign job descriptions reflect the type of experience you’re looking for.
-If you are a first-time candidate running for local office, you will likely not get someone with experience managing a congressional campaign, but you may find someone who’s been volunteering on local campaigns in the area for years.
+If you are a first-time candidate running for local office, it’s unlikely you’ll get someone with congressional campaign experience, but you may find someone who’s been volunteering on local campaigns in the area for years.
 If you are a proven candidate running for a competitive seat at a higher level, you will want to look for someone who has at least some experience managing campaigns at that level.

 Your fundraising director will be your right-hand person when it comes to raising money.
 This individual is responsible for your fundraising operation in its entirety.
-Depending on how you set up your campaign, this person could be making large asks of donors with you or managing the day-to-day operation of your fundraising team (if you have one).
+Depending on how you set up your campaign, this person could be making large asks from donors with you or managing the day-to-day operation of your fundraising team (if you have one).
 You’ll want your campaign job descriptions to reflect what your needs are.
-Often, you want someone who has experience doing call time with a candidate, is comfortable making direct asks for money on your behalf, knows how to organize and recruit donors to come to fundraising events, and has a proven record of raising money for a campaign.
+You will want someone who has experience doing call time with a candidate, is comfortable making direct asks for money on your behalf, knows how to organize and recruit donors to attend fundraising events, and has a proven record of raising money for a campaign.

 Field Organizer/Volunteer Coordinator

 Another important part of any campaign is the field organizer.
-While times have changed and traditional field programs may not play as large of a role in campaigns as they once did, campaigns can still benefit from a field organizer or volunteer coordinator to help run phone banks and other efforts.
-You’ll want to make sure your campaign job descriptions are up-to-date and reflect what you will need out of your field organizer or volunteer coordinator in this day and age.
+While times have changed and traditional field programs may not be as prominent in campaigns as they once were, campaigns can still benefit from a field organizer or volunteer coordinator to help run phone banks, door-to-door canvassing, and other efforts.
+You’ll want to make sure your campaign job descriptions are up-to-date and reflect what you will need out of your field organizer or volunteer coordinator.